Glow0001/Glow-Dm-Purger/README.md

 # 💎 Glow Dm Purger 💎

-# 💲 Glow Spammer is an fast webhook spammer! 💲
+# 💲 Glow Spammer is the fastes dm purger! 💲

 # ⭐ Don't Forget To Star If You Like It. ⭐